thatdania/CV/README.md

 In progress of curating the CSM’s Degree Show, I had this strong vision of breaking the convention that all four pathways in Graphic Design should be equally contribute and be displayed in the show.
-This made me take on the curation role which I had never done, gather 20 students from all pathways in my tiny dorm room to strategise and negotiate with how the show should be displayed and how majority of the community could help and be expressed equally in the show.
+This bravely made me take on the curation role, a role I hadn't done by gathering 20 students from all pathways in my tiny dorm room.
+I lead the team to strategise how the show should be displayed and how majority of the community could help and be expressed equally in the show.

 **Self-Starter**